Hadrian767-UT/UT-mobile-basetools/PORTING.md

 ##### Fonts

-Click in `Scripts → Resource Exporters → ExportAllFonts.csx`
+Click in `Scripts → Resource Exporters → ExportAllFonts.csx`<br />

-Select the folder that you will put the fonts (i recommend that u create an folder with name "fonts" in the working_directory (directory that the game are located))
+Select the folder that you will put the fonts (i recommend that u create an folder with name "fonts" in the working_directory (directory that the game are located))<br />
 And wait the magic happens.

 ##### Sounds (skip this part if all of your sounds is .ogg)

 ##### Exportation

-Click in `Scripts → Resource Exporters → ExportAllSounds.csx`
+Click in `Scripts → Resource Exporters → ExportAllSounds.csx`<br />

-Select the folder that you will put the sounds (i recommend that u create an folder with name "sounds" in the working_directory)
+Select the folder that you will put the sounds (i recommend that u create an folder with name "sounds" in the working_directory)<br />

-And wait the magic happens again.
+And wait the magic happens again.<br />
 > **WARNING:** If you have any .ogg file in working_directory, cut these files to the sounds folder!

 ###### Conversion

 Download the [Batch WAV to OGG Converter](https://www.ascensiongamedev.com/files/file/15-batch-wav-to-ogg-converter/)

-After downloaded, extract it and run the .exe
+After downloaded, extract it and run the .exe<br />

-Click in `Browse`
+Click in `Browse`<br />

-Select the folder that u put the sounds
+Select the folder that u put the sounds<br />

-And click in `Convert`
+And click in `Convert`<br />
 And wait the magic happens for the third time. (oh shit, i can't take any more magics 😭)

 ##### Sprites